1587/speaking-exam/00-part5.md

 My answer:

 ```
 I like to work with serious people.
 There are some advantages below.

 First, they usually work carefully and make no mistakes.
 Projects are more likely to succeed.

 Second: you can communicate efficiently with them and
 they will usually give you key points.
-(This saves a lot of time.
-As we know, time is money.)

 Third: They often finish their tasks on time, and we can meet the deadlines on time.
-(This is very important to our project. )

 so we should be serious at work, and we can have a little humor in our life.

-That’s Why I like to work with serious people.
+That’s all.
 ```